When Winston won it for Windies

 A battle royale between two legends who had had several face-offs over the years.
 And Sachin Tendulkar won again.
 The enduring image of this match in Sharjah is of Shane Warne swatting flies away from his face, looking perplexedly at Tendulkar, who read Warne's deliveries before they landed and sent them across the boundary.
 Tendulkar scored 143 in 131 balls - then his highest in ODIs - and though India lost (thanks largely to a well-paced hundred from Michael Bevan), they qualified for the final.
 Tendulkar made 134 in that match, on his 25th birthday, and India won the Coca Cola Cup.

 Jonathan Trott, born today, celebrated his Test debut with an Ashes-winning century at The Oval in 2009.
 Two years later, in Melbourne, Trott repeated the dose with a brilliant unbeaten 168 that ensured England would retain the urn on Australian soil for the first time in 24 years.
 He endured a slump in between - although he made a vital 69 in a tense draw in Centurion, he failed to pass fifty in five innings thereafter.
 He was inconsistent on England's tour to Bangladesh, but bounced back with a marathon 226 to set up a win against Bangladesh at Lord's in 2010.
-He made a third double, against Sri Lanka at home next May, and a patient five-and-a-hour century away in Galle in 2012, following it with two other impressive overseas hundreds, in Nagpur and Wellington.
+He made a third double, against Sri Lanka at home next May, and a patient five-plus hour century away in Galle in 2012, following it with two other impressive overseas hundreds, in Nagpur and Wellington.
 But after the first Test of the 2013-14 Ashes in Australia, Trott abruptly left the team and flew back to England citing a stress-related illness.
 He made his way back slowly, first with Warwickshire, then by captaining a Lions tour to South Africa, and finally returning to the Test side on England's 2015 tour of West Indies, only to then retire from international cricket after that tour.